JuanTorres29/colombia-dengue-forecasting-tft/README.md

 The main notebook has two cells:

 1. **Pipeline cell** — full training and evaluation pipeline:
-   - light cross-validation on TFT (validation folds 2021, 2022, 2023)
-   - two-stage hyperparameter tuning on the 2023 fold
+   - two-stage hyperparameter tuning on the 2023 validation fold
      - Stage 1: architecture search (`hidden_size × attention_head_size`)
      - Stage 2: loss-weight search (`w_zero × w_pos × w_outbreak`)
+   - light cross-validation (folds 2021, 2022, 2023) using the selected
+     configuration to choose the median number of training epochs
    - final test on 2024 with all four models (TFT, NAIVE, ARIMA, LSTM)
-2. **Anticipation fix cell** — post-hoc correction of the lead-time metric in the comparison Excel.
+2. **Interpretability cell** — variable importance and attention analysis on the trained TFT (variable selection networks, temporal attention, per-regime breakdowns, Excel workbook with sheets A–K).

 ## Dataset